 CANNOCK CHASE-STAFFORDSHIRE

-This morning, I stopped by Cannock Chase on my way to work in Birmingham and enjoyed an excellent few hours there.
+This morning, I stopped by Cannock Chase on my way to work in Birmingham and enjoyed a few hours of excellent wildlife watching.

 Cannock Chase